8bitbuddhist/PixelMaestro-Studio/README.md

 ## Usage

 Download the latest version of PixelMaestro Studio from the [Releases](https://github.com/8bitbuddhist/PixelMaestro-Studio/releases) page.
-The [Wiki](https://github.com/8bitbuddhist/PixelMaestro-Studio/wiki) contains information on how to use PixelMaestro Studio and its various features.
+The [documentation](https://github.com/8bitbuddhist/PixelMaestro-Studio/tree/master/docs) explains how to use PixelMaestro Studio and its various features.

-To learn more about the PixelMaestro library itself, [visit the repository](https://github.com/8bitbuddhist/PixelMaestro/) or check out the [official Wiki](https://github.com/8bitbuddhist/PixelMaestro/wiki).
+To learn more about the PixelMaestro library itself, [visit the repository](https://github.com/8bitbuddhist/PixelMaestro/) or check out the [documentation](https://github.com/8bitbuddhist/PixelMaestro/tree/master/docs).

 ## Running PixelMaestro Studio